6 Ways Minimalism Gives Us More Time to Love

 Owning something is about commitment.

 And it doesn't just consume natural resources.
 All of those purchases consume our life's energy and attention.
-When we spend so much time thinking about what we want to buy next, researching our options, and then acquiring and maintaining the items, that's a commitment of a lot of our finite time here on earth.
+When we spend so much time thinking about what we want to buy next, researching our options, and then acquiring and maintaining the items, that commitment takes a lot of our finite time here on earth.

 And then we die, and all the stuff becomes the responsibility of our heirs.
 No matter how much of our life we devoted to the things we owned, they don't travel with us after death.
 The ancient Egyptians were wrong about that.
 Sorry.

-But at least we did our part to keep the engine of commerce turning over.
+But at least we did our part to keep the engine of commerce turning over, right?

-We pay lip service to the idea that "the best things in life aren't things," but do our choices and actions really send that message?
+Yeah, you've heard that saying.
+We pay lip service to this idea, but do our choices and actions really send that message?

-I think at the end of my life I'd far rather be able to connect with the people I love because I've invested my energy and time in building and strengthening those relationships.
-I'd rather be able to say, "Remember that time we..." or "Remember how much fun we had..." than worry about who is going to keep and care for all of my stuff.
+I think at the end of my life I'd rather be able to connect with the people I love because I've invested my energy and time in building and strengthening those relationships.
+I'd rather be able to say, "Remember that time we..." or "Remember how much fun we had..." than worry about who's going to keep and care for all of my stuff.

 Less stuff gives me more ability to pay attention to those people and experiences – the ones that will make my final hours happy and fulfilled.